Pork Bone

 Pro Tip

-Long simmering (6-48 hours for full extraction)
+Long simmering (4-24 hours for bone broth extraction)

 Storage